Claude · ChatGPT · Professional Use

 Standard benchmarks measure things like math accuracy, code completion, and factual recall on curated datasets.
 They're useful for comparing raw capability, but they don't capture the experience of working with a model for two hours on a messy, high-stakes task.

-The things that matter most in professional use — consistency across a long session, calibrated uncertainty, honesty about what the source material actually says — don't show up in MMLU scores.
+The things that matter most in professional use, consistency across a long session, calibrated uncertainty, honesty about what the source material actually says, don't show up in benchmark scores.
 They show up when you're on hour three of editing a 6,000-word report and you notice that the model's suggestions at the end sound completely different from its suggestions at the beginning.

 Context retention over long sessions

-This is the one I notice most often, and it's the hardest to explain without a demonstration.
+This is the one most people notice first, and the hardest to explain without a demonstration.

-When you're working with a model across a long, multi-part session — say, drafting a strategic document that builds on earlier decisions — Claude tends to hold the beginning of the conversation more faithfully than ChatGPT does.
+When you're working with a model across a long, multi-part session, say, drafting a strategic document that builds on earlier decisions, Claude tends to hold the beginning of the conversation more faithfully than ChatGPT does.
 Not perfectly.
-But when I've run parallel sessions on the same long project, Claude is more likely to reference early constraints and context accurately when it matters later.
+But when running parallel sessions on the same long project, Claude is more likely to reference early constraints and context accurately when it matters later.

 This matters enormously for long research sessions, complex document builds, and anything where the decisions you made early in the conversation should constrain the decisions you make later.